CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 Basics
 ------

-PhysicsNeMo contains its own Model class for constructing neural networks.
+PhysicsNeMo contains its own ``Module`` class for constructing neural networks.
 This model class is built on top of PyTorch's ``nn.Module`` and can be used interchangeably within the PyTorch ecosystem.
 Using PhysicsNeMo models allows you to leverage various features of PhysicsNeMo aimed at improving performance and ease of use.
 These features include, but are